 Santander Express via Tampi-Bato / Sibulan-Liloan and Vice-versa

-From Negros Oriental province there are two(2) ways to get off in leaping back to Cebu province, consider the picture as seen to your left isthe daily schedule from port of Tampi.
+From Negros Oriental province there are two(2) ways to get off in leaping back to Cebu province, consider the picture as seen below is the daily schedule from port of Tampi.
 Santander Express under Cuadro Alas Navigation Lines Incorporated company caters both ports of Tampi (Negros Oriental), Lilo-an and Santander (Cebu).

 There’s also other vessel if you opt through Maayo Shipping – via Cebu -Negros Oriental.
 This is ideal if you transport your private vehicle or motorcycle bound for Negros province.
 Head couple of minutes away from Cuadro Alas site to Matiao port or Maayo Shipping Lines port.